GPlates/gplates-app/dev-doc/NOTES.md

 You can try `sudo gem install cocoapods` to install [CocoaPods](https://cocoapods.org) on your Mac.
 However, this [**does not**](https://github.com/CocoaPods/CocoaPods/issues/11056) work on an M1 chip.

 To install CocoaPods on an [M1](https://stackoverflow.com/questions/64901180/how-to-run-cocoapods-on-apple-silicon-m1) mac, use HomeBrew: `brew install cocoapods`

-### Upgrade @capacitor-community/sqlite

-⚠ Remember to copy manually the file sql-wasm.wasm from nodes_modules/sql.js/dist/sql-wasm.wasm to the public/assets folder of YOUR_APP

 ### Deploy